Lorenzo-Benfatto/Metodi-Numerici/Harmonic Oscillator/README.md

 \n
 boot_analisi.py to analize the bootstrapped data
 \n
-storiamontecarlo.py to look ath the Markov chain history
+storiamontecarlo.py to look at the Markov chain history
+\n
+Istogramma_Cammini.py to look at the gaussian distribution of the ground state